-I made these cheesecakes on Sunday and I’ve only had one. uno. une. einer.
+I made these mini cheesecakes on Sunday and I’ve only had one. uno. une. einer.
 ONE.

 It’s not for lack of deliciousness either because these little babies are divine.
 But it turns out that I just might have more willpower than was previously believed.
 Also, I lost 9 pounds last week.
 Boom.